yavats/hl1-scripts/README.md

 - Fully automated
 - Very consistent even with fps drops
 - 0.3s slower than [Testchamber D](#-testchamber-d)
-- Try this one if you have fps issues and can't do the TC_D vesion consistently
+- Try this one if you have performance issues that prevent you from using version D
 <details>
   <summary>📜Click here to view the script📜</summary>